tbusch74/11-E-Commerce-Back-End/README.md

   ## Description

   This repository is for the 11th weekly challenge for the University of Minnesota coding boot camp submitted by Tony Busch.
-This project is application uses MySQL2, dotenv, express and sequelize packages to create a mock back end e-commererce database.
+This project is application uses MySQL2, dotenv, express and sequelize packages to create a mock back end e-commerce database.

   ## Table of Contents